 Can I Disinherit My Children in Texas?

 Yes, you may disinherit a child in Texas, but the best way to do so is to name them specifically, state you intentionally leave them nothing, and state the reason for the decision.
 This statement is important because if you create a will and do not mention a child, the court may view it as a mistake and consider them a “pretermitted child.”
 A pretermitted child is one born or adopted after the date you sign your will.
 They may receive an intestacy share of your estate.

 What Estate Planning Documents Should I Have in Texas?

 A will only leaves instructions after you die.
 A will differs from a power of attorney, healthcare power of attorney, living will, or any other document that controls your assets or health care while you are alive.
 In addition to a will, you should create other estate planning documents such as:

 - Power of Attorney.
 A power of attorney is a legal document where you name someone you trust as your agent to make financial decisions should you become unable to do so yourself.
 You can limit what powers you give your agent and decide when their authority begins and ends.

-- Living Will.
-A living will or advance medical directive is a directive to physicians regarding end-of-life or life-sustaining medical care.
+- Health Care Directive.
+A health care directive or living will is a directive to physicians regarding end-of-life or life-sustaining medical care.
 You may also make your wishes known regarding organ donation.
 You may also name someone who can make medical decisions on your behalf if you cannot make them for yourself.